 6. Wells Fargo – 15,071 employees.
 This count for Wells Fargo includes employees in branches, business banking offices, private client services and operations areas.

 8. Maricopa County – 13,000 employees.
 The city of Phoenix is in Maricopa County as well as many other metro cities.
-This county covers 9,224 square miles and is 4th in population the United States.
+This county covers 9,224 square miles and is 4th in population in the United States.

 9. Intel Corporation – 11,300 employees .
 Intel is the largest semiconductor company in the works.
 There are two large research and manufacturing complexes in Chandler, Az. many of the employees live in the Phoenix area.
 An additional facility is currently under construction.